ForEvolve/forevolve.github.io/_posts/en/2017-08-17-design-patterns-web-api-service-and-repository-part-3.md

 ---

-> Unit testing
+> **Unit testing**
 >
 > It is a good practice to create automated tests for your code.
 > This help reach a higher level of quality, and a greater degree of confidence when comes the time to deploy your application.

----
+>

-> For the TDD purists, I have to announce you that I hate to see all red-wavy-underlined-code with errors saying
+> I also have to announce to the TDD purists that I hate to see all red-wavy-underlined-code with errors saying
 > that my interfaces or classes does not exist.
 So I will start by defining my interfaces then I will write tests.
 >
-> Let's say that I am more an "interface-first"/"interface-driven-testing" kinda guy... ;)
+> Let's say that I am more an "interface-first"/"interface-driven-testing" kinda guy... :wink:

 ---

-We will write our tests using XUnit.

 > For more information about unit and integration testing see:
 >